 Kochi one Day Itinerary for Ayurvedic Treatment

-Arrive in Kochi and check-in your hotel → Have dinner and sleep.
+Arrive in Kochi and check-in at your hotel → Have dinner and sleep.

 Wake up fresh and take a shower → Have breakfast and head for your Ayurvedic treatment pre-noon.

-Keep relaxing and let the positive vibes sink in → Have very light lunch and try not exposing yourself to the sun at once.
+Keep relaxing and let the positive vibes sink in → Have a very light lunch and try not to expose yourself to the sun at once.